noahehall/theBookOfNoah/0current/security/websecurity.md

   - transport webpages and their resources to user agents like web browsers

   - workflow: general

     - user agents generate requests for specific resources
     - web servers expecting those requests, return responses containing either the requested resource, or an error code
     - both requests & responses are plain text msgs, but can be delivered as compressed &/ encrypted
     - the majority of web exploits use http in some fashion

+  - authentication: the process of identifyng users when they return to your application
+    - to present an authentication challenge, a web server returns a 01 status code in the HTTP respone and adds a `WWW-Authneticate` header describing the preferred authenticatio method
+    - the user agent (e.g. a browser) requests a username & password from the user

 - DNS: domain name system